 However, if you choose to impose a payment surcharge on a payment type covered by the ban, the amount of the surcharge must not exceed your applicable costs of accepting that payment type.

-From 1 June 2017, your acquirer (bank) or payment facilitator (if you use one) is required to provide you with statements that clearly set out your average costs of acceptance for each card scheme.
+Your acquirer (bank) or payment facilitator (if you use one) is required to provide you with statements that clearly set out your average costs of acceptance for each card scheme.
 This amount will be set out as a percentage.

 We can issue surcharge information notices, and these will require a business to provide us with evidence of their costs of processing a payment, in comparison to the surcharges they are applying, in order to determine whether or not their surcharges exceed the permitted level.